-The Mission may be the spot to open up the hottest new restaurant, but the Castro is full of neighborhood joints that have a certain neighborhood appeal – walk into any one of these spots and you’ll feel right at home, just in about ten different ways.
+The Mission may be the spot to open up the hottest new restaurant, but the Castro is full of local joints that have a certain neighborhood appeal.
+Though their settings, styles, and cuisine are all different, walk into any one of these eateries and you’ll feel right at home.

 California cuisine is all over this city, but nowhere does it quite like Frances.
 Something about the small, cozy space and neighborhood vibes makes it feel like you’re dining at a close friend’s house—if that close friend just so happened to have a Michelin star.
-Menu staples include honey-brined pork chop, bavette steak with caramelized parsnips, and kale salad topped with crispy chickpeas.
-But this place is no hidden secret—reservations are booked a solid three weeks out.
+Though the menu changes daily, popular base items include pork chop, bavette steak, and fresh fish.
+But this place is no hidden secret—reservations are booked a solid three weeks out, so call early.

-Come April, this neighborhood is getting a Korean fix.
-The menu is rolled out in steps.
-Step one is to choose whether you’d like a bowl, wrap, taco, or poke bowl.
-Step two is when you choose your protein like spicy pork, soy garlic chicken, and more.
-Sides include kimbap – rice with spicy pork and pickled daikon.
-It’s fast causal adventure dining at its finest.
+In April 2017, the Castro obtained this delicious Korean fix – one with a menu is rolled out in steps.
+First, choose whether you’d like a standard bowl, poke bowl, wrap, or taco.
+Then select your protein from such offerings as spicy pork and soy garlic chicken.
+Finally decide on a side (kimbap – rice with spicy pork and pickled daikon – is a popular favorite).
+It’s fast causal dining at its finest.

-This no-reservations neighborhood joint is the go-to for an easy weeknight dinner with the family that’s loaded with flavor.
-Owner Lily (aka Mama Ji) and Marv serve up home-style Sichuan food.
-Try the pork shumai or cilantro shrimp dumplings or indulge in the wonton noodle soup and chow mien.
-And the owners are longtime neighborhood residents so the whole place feels like home.
+This no-reservations neighborhood establishment is the go-to for an easy weeknight family dinner that’s loaded with flavor.
+Owners Lily (aka Mama Ji) and Marv serve up home-style Sichuan food — items like pork shumai and cilantro shrimp dumplings — and are longtime residents of the community, lending the place a familial feel.